ViCCo-Group/TDT/trunk/decoding_betaversion/README.txt

 different compiler (see below).
 If that still doesn't work, then you should in the meantime try a different decoding software (e.g. correlation_classifier).

-Compiler:
-a) Linux users: get the latest version of gcc.
-b) Windows users: get the appropriate compiler for your version of Matlab (check the Mathworks website), probably Microsoft Visual C++ 2010 Express.
-If Matlab wants an earlier version (e.g. 2008), a later version will work, too!
-Then set the installation path manually to Matlab using
-> mex -setup
-Would you like mex to locate installed compilers -> n Select a compiler: -> select the compiler which is most similar to yours.
-If a warning message appears and you are asked: "use path anyway?" -> n Manually enter the pathname which is similar to the suggested one (e.g. if the suggestion is "Microsoft Visual Studio 8.0", then use "Microsoft Visual Studio 10.0")
-c) Mac users: install the gcc compiler by downloading and installing Xcode (need to register).